jacktreado/dpm/README.md

 * `seed`: integer to seed random number generator
 * `positionFile`: path to file to store position data for jammed configuration.

-To generate the above images, run a compiled binary `bin.o` using:
+To generate the above images, run a compiled binary `bin.o` using

 * _left_: `./bin.o 12 24 1.04 1.0 0.01 3.0 3.0 1e-7 1e-12 1 pos.test`